jasonatoledo/JEERS_Final_Project/README.md

 - Description of preliminary data preprocessing (Enrique)

-For the preliminary data preprocessing, excel was used as an overview of the dataset.
-Features with high null values were acknowledged and
+For the preliminary data preprocessing, excel was used as an overview of the dataset downloaded from kaggle.
+Features with high null values were acknowledged and later dropped or modified.
+Most of the values were highly numerical with a few being object type variables; however, the initial dataset contained too many columns which were not considered as valuable, such as 'referee name', so the data was broken up into four SQL tables.

 - Description of preliminary feature engineering and preliminary feature selection, including their decision-making process (JASON)